cloudmesh-community/hid-sp18-709/project-markdown/project.md

 the things that desktop PC does, like spreadsheets, word processing, browsing the internet, playing games and also to play high-definition video.
-Raspberry is not intended to replace personal computer as its OS support, memory etc are limited when compared to Laptop [@Rpi].
+Raspberry is not intended to replace personal computer as its OS support, memory etc are limited when compared to Laptop [@www-rpi-faq].

 ## Differences between Laptop and a Pi